highfivve/moli-ad-tag/modules/pubstack/README.md

 # Pubstack [pubstack.io](https://pubstack.io/)

-Pubstack is an Ad Analytics provider, which focues on Prebid and Google AdExchange.
+Pubstack is an Ad Analytics provider, which focuses on Prebid and Google AdExchange.

 ## Integration